miskcoo/miskcoo.github.io/index.md

 I am a Ph.D. student (from fall, 2020) in the Department of Computer Science and Technology at [Tsinghua University](https://www.tsinghua.edu.cn/en/), advised by [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun).

-I obtained my Bachelor of Engineering degree in Tsinghua University, majored in _Computer Science and Technology_.
-I also obtained my second Bachelor of Science degree in Tsinghua University, majored in _Pure and Applied Mathematics_.
+I obtained my Bachelor of Engineering degree at Tsinghua University, majored in _Computer Science and Technology_.
+I also obtained my second Bachelor of Science degree at Tsinghua University, majored in _Pure and Applied Mathematics_.

 ## Publications